raghap1/Electronic-Vehicle-Market-Analysis/README.md

 - Seasonality:
 	- Peak demand: March (end of financial year).
 	- Low demand: May and June (likely due to extreme weather).
+- States with Best Subsidies:
+   	- Gujarat, Maharastra, Delhi.

 - Recommendations:
-	- Focus on metropolitan cities with favorable infrastructure and government incentives.
+	- Focus on metropolitan cities with favorable infrastructure and government incentives like Delhi, Bengaluru & Hyderabad.
 	- Strengthen 4-wheeler market strategy in Delhi and increase 2-wheeler outreach in Goa.
+	- Karnataka’s EV subsidies and strong infrastructure make it a great manufacturing hub, while Tamil Nadu’s 20% capital subsidy and other incentives make it an ideal choice for setting up a unit.
+	- Expanding charging infrastructure could boost EV sales in Andhra Pradesh, Karnataka, and Kerala, which also provide capital subsidies for it.
-	- Introduce targeted marketing campaigns in underperforming regions (e.g., East India).
+    	- Introduce targeted marketing campaigns in underperforming regions (e.g., North East India)
 ________________________________________
 ## Tools Used
 1. SQL – Data extraction, transformation, and analysis.